 Domain Registrar

-A domain registrar is a company that sells and officially register domain names for websites, making it unique to you, and no one else can own it.
+A domain registrar is a company that sells and officially registers domain names for websites, making them unique to you, and no one else can own them.
 A simple search on a domain registrar’s page will tell you if the domain you want is available and how much it will cost.

 TLD

-TLD (aka Top Level Domain) also known as internet domain extension, is the very last section of an internet domain name, located after the last dot like “.com”, “.org”, “.edu”, etc. This serves as a way to understand what a website is about/purpose or where it’s based.
+TLD (aka Top Level Domain) also known as an internet domain extension, is the very last section of an internet domain name, located after the last dot-like “.com”, “.org”, “.edu”, etc. This serves as a way to understand what a website is about/purpose or where it’s based.

-TLDs are categorized in groups: Generic Top-level Domains (gTLD), Country Code Top-level Domains (ccTLD), Infrastructure Top-level Domain (arpa), and Internationalized Top-Level Domains (IDNs).
-Some top-level domains are open for any person or business to register, while others require that certain criteria to be met.
+TLDs are categorized into groups: Generic Top-level Domains (gTLD), Country Code Top-level Domains (ccTLD), Infrastructure Top-level Domain (ARPA), and Internationalized Top-Level Domains (IDNs).
+Some top-level domains are open for any person or business to register, while others require that certain criteria be met.

 Generic Top-level Domains (gTLDs) are the common domain names you're likely most familiar with: